Friday 18 July 1941

-Martha Rose Reeves is born in Eufala, Alabama.
-She becomes a R&B singer most known for her work with '60s girls group Martha (Reeves) and the Vandellas.
+Martha Rose Reeves is born in Eufaula, Alabama.
+She becomes an R&B singer most known for her work with '60s girls group Martha (Reeves) and the Vandellas.
 She is perhaps best remembered for "Dancing in the Street."

 |The fire brigade put out a fire at the Tuschinski Theater in Amsterdam (renamed by the Germans to the more Aryan "Tivoli").
 The fire completely destroys two viewing rooms.|